trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 decisions about what to enable and disable are hidden from the user and can be very difficult to debug).

+The above behaviors address the majority of the TriBITS dependency management system.
+However, when dealing with TriBITS projects with multiple repositories, some other behaviors are supported through the defintion of a few more variables.
+The following TriBITS repository-related variables alter what packages in a given TriBITS repository get enabled implicitly or not:

+  ``${REPOSITORY_NAME}_NO_IMPLICIT_PACKAGE_ENABLE``

+    If set to ``ON``, then the packages in Repository ``${REPOSITORY_NAME}`` will not be implicitly enabled in any of the package adjustment logic.

+  ``${REPOSITORY_NAME}_NO_IMPLICIT_PACKAGE_ENABLE_EXCEPT``

+    List of packages in the Repository ``${REPOSITORY_NAME}`` that will be allowed to be implicitly enabled.
+Only checked if ``${REPOSITORY_NAME}_NO_IMPLICIT_PACKAGE_ENABLE`` is true.

+The above variables typically are defined in the outer TriBITS Project's CTest driver scripts or even in top-level project files in order to adjust how its listed repositories are handled.
+What these variable do is to allow a large project to turn off the enable of optional SE packages in a given TriBITS repository to provide more detailed control of what gets used from a given TriBITS repository.
+This, for example, is used in the CASL VERA project to mange some of its extra repositories and packages to further auto-reduce the number of qpckages that get enabled.

 Example Enable/Disable Use Cases
 ---------------------------------